Tournaments, Contestant Heterogeneity and Performance

 A common approach to mitigate the adverse incentive effects resulting from contestant heterogeneity is to implement interventions that bias the contest success function, thereby reducing the effective level of heterogeneity among contestants.
 Affirmative action policies serve as prominent examples of such interventions \cite{Chowdhury.2023, Schildberg.2023}.

-Our setting allows us to empirically test how biased contests, in which one contestant is given an advantage, affect the performance of both higher-ability and lower-ability contestants.
-Additionally, we investigate the interaction with contestant ability heterogeneity.
+Based on the identification strategy discussed in Section \ref{subsec:ident_hs}, our setting allows us to empirically test how biased contests, in which one contestant is given an advantage, affect the performance of both higher-ability and lower-ability contestants.
+Additionally, we investigate whether the effect of a head start varies for different levels of contestant heterogeneity.
 We use a special feature of darts contests to study how an initial advantage for one contestant affects individual performance.
 Starting a contest in darts offers a built-in advantage because the starting contestant never has fewer but sometimes more moves than the opponent.
 With the starting right changing at each leg and an odd maximum number of legs, the advantage transmits throughout the contest \cite{Goller.2023}.

 In Column 1 of Panel A of Table \ref{tab:table_main_head}, we present our findings regarding the impact of a head start on the contest outcome.
 We observe that a head start substantially affects the contest outcome, significantly influencing the likelihood of the higher-ability contestant winning.
 Specifically, when the lower-ability contestant is given a head start, the higher-ability contestant becomes approximately 7 percentage points less likely to win the contest.